Creative U Faculty, 2026

 Clarissa Gonzalez

-Visual Arts Technician, Studio Art: Printmaking & CVAD Adjunct Faculty
+Visual Arts Technician, CVAD Studio Art: Printmaking & Adjunct Faculty

 M.F.A., Printmaking, Texas A&M University-Corpus Christi